novagannn/rpgm-translation-tool/README.md

 ## 💡 Contributing

 We welcome contributions from the community.
-Whether it's fixing bugs, adding features, or improving documentation — every bit helps!
+Whether it's fixing bugs, adding features, or improving documentation, every bit helps!

 ### To contribute: